It's all our favorite subject, isn't it?

 What are the consequences of the age structure?

-In our opinion, digitalization requires two things in particular:
+In our opinion, digitalisation requires two things in particular:

 - Resources (and here, in addition to financial resources, above all time)